Do you feel as good now as you did at age 40? At age 50?

 Foods rich in fiber

-- Unprocessed wheat bran
+- Unprocessed wheat bran or flax seed meal

 - Unrefined breakfast cereals

 - Grainy breads, such as whole wheat, rye, or pumpernickel